When it feels like your social media gets no engagement.

-I know this isn’t easy, but you have to reframe the silence and keep creating.
+I know this isn’t easy, but you have to reframe the silence and lack of engagement.
 I’ve been here.
 It’s natural to seek validation from our peers, and it sucks when you don’t get the validation you want–but let’s dive a little deeper into the silence you may be experiencing.

 When I’m evaluating a lack of engagement on my posts, I take my own behavior into consideration.
 Do you write comments on every photo you see on social media?
 Do you gush about artists’ work to their faces when you are in public?
 Or are you a silent observer, thinking oh I like that before you continue scrolling?
 Because that’s what I do.

-As an introvert, I can tell you that ANY social interaction takes work.
-Work that I don’t often feel like exerting, because my energy is so damn precious to me.
-Before you interpret silence as judgment, consider just how many reclusive introverts are part of your audience.
+As an introvert, I can tell you that any social interaction takes work.
+Work that I don’t often feel like exerting because my energy is so damn precious to me.
+Before you interpret no engagement as judgment, consider just how many reclusive introverts are part of your audience.

 What I like to do is pretend that these quiet introverts are screaming at the top of their internal voices “YESSSS!
 I LOVE THIS!
 KEEP MAKING MORE!”
 Because why not interpret the silence as something positive?